Classroom circles nurture an inclusive and supportive school community!

 Schools with a focus on social-emotional learning (SEL) often use circles to help build a positive and inclusive school culture which is especially important if there are incidences of bullying.
 Circles work because they help all children to feel loved and encouraged while creating bonds between peers.
 They are especially important for nurturing feelings of belonging, acceptance, and stability in troubled children.

-Circles help to acknowledge and celebrate, explore and share ideas, offer encouragement or address problems.
-They provide regular opportunities to practice respect for others, mindful listening, empathy and share appreciations and feelings of acceptance or loneliness.
-Children learn to communicate, discover commonalities, problem solve and adopt positive values and behaviour.
+Circles help to acknowledge and celebrate, explore, and share ideas, offer encouragement, or address problems.
+They provide regular opportunities to develop empathy, practice respect for others, encourage mindful listening, and share appreciations and feelings of acceptance or loneliness.
+Children learn to communicate, discover commonalities, problem solve and adopt positive values and behavior.

-Circles can also offer support and healing for children suffering a loss or be effective in addressing difficult or bullying behaviour.
+Classroom circles can also offer support and healing for children suffering a loss or be effective in addressing difficult or bullying behavior.
 Circles can be serious or fun depending on the topic but it's important to keep them structured and to the point.

 Why a Circle?

-The use of a circle format to should not be underestimated as it is an ideal formation for effective communication.
+The use of the circle format to share ideas and reflect on experiences and learning, although not new, should not be under-estimated.
 A circle facilitates a positive connection which allows all students equal access to facial expressions and body language as others share ideas.

 When to Start

-Circles are can be started with children in pre-school and used right through school.
-They are most regularly used in junior students who are generally more open-minded but their effectiveness does not diminish with older children.
+Circles can be started with children in pre-school and used right through school.
+They are most regularly used with junior students who are generally more open-minded but their effectiveness does not diminish with older children.

-Participating in any type of circle helps foster emotional intelligence by learning:
+Participating in any type of circle helps foster emotional intelligence in children by learning: